geops/trafimage-geoserver-transformations/README.md

 ## Version information

 The Jars build using `make` contain the git commit hash of the source.
 This can be viewed by opening the file `trafimage-geoserver-transformations.gitversion` bundled in the JAR.

+# License

+Copyright (c) 2014 geOps - www.geops.de.
+All rights reserved.

+This code is licensed under the GPL 2.0 license, available at the root application directory.